Blockstream/docs/liquid/developer-guide/proof-of-issuance.rst

 * Wait a couple of minutes for the issuance transaction to confirm.

-* Place the 'liquid-asset-proof-' file in a folder named '.well-known' in the root of your domain.
+* Place the 'liquid-asset-proof-' file in a folder named '.well-known' in the root of your domain. **This proof should be stored there over the entire lifecycle of the asset.**

 * Run the 'register_asset.sh' script.